โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 Edge-Ready Runtime

 OrbitOS is designed for embedded and edge systems.
-Efficient runtime services allow applications to run on resource-constrained devices while maintaining modern development capabilities.
+Efficient runtime services allow apps to run on resource-constrained devices while maintaining modern development capabilities.

 Built like Android.